During the winter season, the park offers tours of the hidden nuclear missile base

 - Robert is Here, the funky fruit stand near the Homestead entrance.

-- Knauss Berry Farm, for strawberry milks shakes and Florida’s best cinnamon rolls, in Homestead.
+- Knaus Berry Farm, for strawberry milks shakes and Florida’s best cinnamon rolls, in Homestead.

 The author, Bonnie Gross, travels with her husband David Blasco, discovering off-the-beaten path places to hike, kayak, bike, swim and explore.
 Florida Rambler was founded in 2010 by Bonnie and fellow journalist Bob Rountree, two long-time Florida residents who have spent decades exploring the Florida outdoors.
 Their articles have been published in the Sun Sentinel, the Miami Herald, the Orlando Sentinel, The Guardian and Visit Florida.